Besançon: Tram

 A tramway commenced service in September 2014.
-The length of the line is 13 km and the route follows a mainly South-West-North East direction through the city between Hauts du Chazal and alternative destinations of Chalezeule ("parc Micaud") and the Besançon railway station at "Gare Viotte".
+The length of the line is 13 km and the route follows a mainly southwest–northeast direction through the city between Hauts du Chazal and alternative destinations of Chalezeule ("parc Micaud") and the Besançon railway station at "Gare Viotte".

 Bus

 Bus services in Besançon and its suburbs are run by the Ginko company.
 It runs 58 bus lines and its fleet has about 240 buses.
 The network serves the 68 municipalities of the urban community.

 Air

 Besançon is served by Dole-Jura Airport, located 63 km south west of the city.
 However, the airport only provides flights to limited destinations.
 The nearest major airports are EuroAirport Basel-Mulhouse-Freiburg, located 165 km northeast, and Geneva Airport, located 175 km south of Besançon.